kevinnio/deployator/README.md

 ## Configure

-This bot integrates services from different providers by using theirs web API.
+This bot integrates services from different providers by using their web API.
 So, in order for this bot to work, you have to do some things at your bot's side and at each service's side.